benmcmurry/benmcmurry.github.io/_posts/2009-04-27-ilife-esl-and-the-past-tense.markdown

 layout: post
 title: iLife, ESL, and the Past Tense
 date: '2009-04-27 23:21:00 -0600'
+categories: [Teaching, Ideas]
 tags: [apple, conference, esl, ilife, imovie, iphoto, language, teaching, technology]
 ---
 I recently did a Poster Session at an Apple Education Conference: AcademiX.
 It was a lot of fun.
 I thought that I would share what what I did.
-For more information you can look at the [Poster Session PDF](http://benmcmurry.com/blog/wp-content/uploads/2009/04/Poster-Session-AcademiX.pdf).
+For more information you can look at the [Poster Session PDF](/uploads/2009/04/Poster-Session-AcademiX.pdf).
 <!--more-->

 #### Overview